Department of Psychology and Sociology

 SOCI 3381 Statistics for Behavioral Sci 3 SCH (3-0)

-Statistics for students in psychology, sociology and education.
-Emphasis upon descriptive and inferential techniques.
-Basic concepts in sampling data organization and statistic selection.
+Statistics course designed for students in behavioral sciences with a focus on descriptive and inferential statistics.
+Covers fundamental concepts in sampling, data structure and organization, as well as statistical analysis and interpretation.
 (Credit may not be obtained in both SOCI 3381 and PSYC 3381.)
 Prerequisite: 6 semester hours of social science.

 SOCI 3482 Behavioral Statistics 4 SCH (4-0)